-I remember learning about how humans breathe at school and wanted to find out if all mammals breathe the same way.
+I remember learning about how humans breathe at school and wanted to write this article.

-All mammals use a pair of lungs to breathe oxygen.
+All mammals use a pair of lungs for breathing oxygen.
 All mammals need oxygen to survive, which is contained in the air.
 Marine mammals breathe air at the surface of the water.
 The sperm whale can hold their breath the longest, allowing them to dive for up to 90 minutes.

-There are around 4500 species of mammals in the world with approximately 457 mammals living in the continent of North America.
+There are around 4500 species of mammals globally, with approximately 457 mammals living in the continent of North America.
 Mammals have different breathing practices and ways of breathing using their lungs.
 To learn more about how mammals both on land and in the sea breathe, please read on.